-Marian University is a Catholic, coeducational, comprehensive liberal arts university established by the Sisters of Saint Francis, Oldenburg, which provides higher education for a student body of traditional age and adult students, resident and non-resident, with diverse abilities and varied religious, cultural, ethnic, and socio-economic backgrounds.
-The university integrates a valuescentered, liberal arts-based approach into its curriculum.
-Associate and bachelor degrees are conferred in arts, business administration, nursing, science, and social work.
+Marian University is a Catholic Franciscan university founded by the Sisters of Saint Francis, Oldenburg.
+This coeducational, liberal arts institution provides higher education for a student body of traditional age and adult students, resident and non-resident, with diverse abilities and varied religious, cultural, ethnic, and socio-economic backgrounds.
+The university integrates a values-centered, liberal arts-based approach into its curriculum.
+Associate and bachelor degrees are conferred in arts, business administration, nursing, science, social work and engineering.
 In addition, Marian University confers master's degrees in specific disciplines and doctoral degrees in nursing practice, organizational leadership and osteopathic medicine.
 Marian University provides a mentoring environment that emphasizes individual attention and fosters multi-faceted personal development.
-Marian University is engaged in dialogue and conversation within the Catholic Church, with the broader Christian community, with other religious people, and with all people of good will.
+Marian University is engaged in dialogue and conversation within the Catholic Church, with the broader Christian community, with other religious traditions and with all people of good will.